hitbtc-com/hitbtc-api/README.md

 ### Request object

-A rpc call is represented by sending a Request object to a Server.
+An rpc call is represented by sending a Request object to a Server.

 The Request object has the following members:
  - **method** - A String containing the name of the method to be invoked.
  - **params** - A Structured value that holds the parameter values to be used during the invocation of the method.
  - **id** - An identifier established by the Client that MUST contain a String, Number, or NULL value if included.
-If it is not included it is assumed to be a notification.
+If it is not included, it is assumed to be a notification.
 The value SHOULD normally not be Null.

 ### Notification